TIBHannover/oersi-backend/README.md

 #### Auto Update missing infos

 * Activate via feature-toggle `feature.add_missing_metadata_infos`.
-* If active, set embed url, provider name/url and width/height of the image during the metadata creation/update.
+* If active, set embed url during the metadata creation/update.
 Only missing data will be set.
 Update by rules that apply if the id matches a regex: Is configured in the _oersi.properties_ -> **autoupdate**-properties

 ## Technologies

 * **springboot** - The backend is a springboot application, provided as war file
-* **liquibase** - Automatically manage database updates
 * **spring-security** - Secure write-operations to oer index data
 * **project lombok** - Automatically generate code like getter, setter, equals, hashcode,...
      * Set up your IDE: [https://projectlombok.org/setup/overview](https://projectlombok.org/setup/overview)
 * **modelmapper** - Automatic mapping between DTOs and Entities
 * **swagger** -  design, build, document, and consume RESTful web services